clear-train/Group41_D-B/README.md

 3. Run the `demo.py` script.

 ## Addition
-**By reviewing the three flowcharts and circuit diagrams, we can gain an understanding of our project.**
+**By reviewing the three flowcharts, Manual, Meeting minutes and circuit diagrams, we can gain an understanding of our project.**